GabeScott/standard-works-vault/General Conference/2001 April - How Can I Become the Woman of Whom I Dream.md

 # How Can I Become the Woman of Whom I Dream?

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2001 General Conference*

+>*You are daughters of the Almighty.
+Limitless is your potential.
+Magnificent is your future, if you will take control of it.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/how-can-i-become-the-woman-of-whom-i-dream?lang=eng)